-EWPC 495.
-Internship in English
+EMCO 495.
+Internship in English & Media Communications

-The internship in English enables students to acquire practical experience in a variety of professional writing settings that draw on the skills and knowledge obtained in their course of study.
-Work settings include publishers, small presses, public relations firms, ad agencies, magazines, newspapers, etc. The program director must approve and a full-time faculty member in English must coordinate the internship.

-The course may be repeated for up to 6 hours.
+The internship in English & Media Communications enables students to acquire practical experience in a variety of professional writing and media communication settings that draw on the skills and knowledge obtained in their course of study.
+Students can seek external internships and/or pursue internal internships for the university.
+Work settings include media outlets, publishers, small presses, public relations firms, ad agencies, magazines, newspapers, etc. The program director must approve all internships and a full-time faculty member in English & Media Communication must coordinate the internship.
+The course may be repeated for a total of 9 hours.
+Credit hours earned in this course exceeding program requirements will be considered elective hours.